 Time and again, the route to upward mobility in American society has been blocked for African Americans.
 Consider the GI Bill, which provided college education and housing benefits for veterans after World War II.
-The GI Bill was a conveyor belt into the middle class for millions of white WWII veterans, but many African American veterans were excluded.
+The GI Bill brought millions of white WWII veterans into the middle class, but many African American veterans were excluded.
 Subsequent generations continue to feel the effects.
-Join us to learn more about the GI Bill and educational equity in this podcast episode.

 The Ways & Means podcast series “The Arc of Justice – From Here to Equality” is inspired by the research of economist William A. “Sandy” Darity Jr. Darity is the Samuel DuBois Cook Distinguished Professor of Public Policy at Duke University’s Sanford School of Public Policy.
 With folklorist and arts consultant A. Kirsten Mullen, he wrote the award-winning book “From Here to Equality: Reparations for Black Americans in the 21st Century.”

 - “From Here to Equality: Reparations for Black Americans in the 21st Century” by William A. Darity Jr. and Kirsten Mullen

 - “When Affirmative Action was White” by Ira Katznelson

 - “Never a Level Playing Field: Blacks and the GI Bill” The Journal of Blacks in Higher Education, by Hilary Herbold

 - “Freedom Struggles: African Americans and World War I” by Adriane Lentz-Smith